SmartCambridge/BusStopChooser/README.md

 data = chooser.getData()
 ```

 to retrieve the chosen stops.
-The returned data is an object with keys
+The returned data is an object with properties
 `map`, giving the final centre and zoom of the displayed map, and `stops`
 containing a (possibly empty) list of bus stops.